ramity-sh/wowraidnotes/Classic Cataclysm/Tier 1/RaidNotes.md

 ## Magma
 - No Chain Lightning Glyph
 - Yes Lava Burst
-- Watch for Parasites to kill those when needed.
+- Max parse I probably need to be in melee to avoid moving.
 - Chain Lightning whenever there is more than one target.
 (Cast Thunderstorm on CD)

 - Hero at 30%ish
 - Pot at Hero/Trinket

 ## Omnotron Defense System
-- Yes Chain Lightning Glyph
+- No Chain Lightning Glyph
 - Yes Lava Burst Glyph
+- CL all the time to get cleave off bosses before shields start up.
 - Arcanotron Needs Arcane Annihilator to be interupted
 - Watch for Poison bombs (if they are fixated on me run)
 - Stay in Power Generator Fields whenever possible.
+- Watch FE to see if He will switch to new target.

 - Hero at start
 - Pot at Trinket Proc